NicksPatties/portfolio-site/src/content/blog/using-fabric-to-learn-fast.md

 published: false
 ---

 I spend a lot of time diving deep into YouTube when I want to learn something new.
-These videos can range from 15 to 30 minutes in length, or perhaps even more.
-Sure, I can watch videos at 1.5 times speed to listen to information faster if time was an issue.
-However, remembering information is also an issue.
-Referring to a YouTube video is way more difficult for me than referring to some notes that I wrote.
+The videos I watch can range from 15 to 30 minutes in length, or perhaps even more.
+If time was an issue, then I can listen to videos like a podcast while doing other tasks.
+But remembering information is also an issue.
+Scrubbing through to a YouTube video is more difficult than referring to written notes.

-So, YouTube videos contain helpful information, but it's time-consuming to learn from them, and it's difficult to recall information from them.
-Is there something I can use to help this issue?
+So, YouTube videos contain helpful information, but it's time-consuming to learn and recall information from them.
+Is there something I can use to solve this problem?

 Fortunately, there is!
-I learned about a tool called [Fabric](https://github.com/danielmiessler/fabric) (through a [YouTube video, of course!](https://www.youtube.com/watch?v=UbDyjIIGaxQ)).
-It's an open-source command line tool that prompts a language model of your choice though community-driven patterns.
-Its interface makes it easy to pipe its output into files that I can read and reference at a later time.
+I discovered a tool called [`fabric`](https://github.com/danielmiessler/fabric) (through a [YouTube video, of course!](https://www.youtube.com/watch?v=UbDyjIIGaxQ)).
+It's an open-source command line tool that queries a large language model of your choice with community-written prompts called patterns.

-Let's see how this tool works, and if I can put it to good use!
+Let's see how `fabric` works, and if I can put it to good use!

 # Goal

 I would like to take a bunch of YouTube videos about a topic, summarize them, and save that output to files I can reference at a later time.
 My hypothesis is that this will save me time and make it easier for me to solidify information about that topic.

-To do this, we'll use fabric to gather video details, and some Bash scripting to help automate the process for multiple videos.
-It'll be a great opportunity to learn things that'll be beneficial to other projects!

-I'll break down this process into steps:

-1. Install `fabric` and familiarize myself with it
-2. Familiarize myself with other tools to manipulate some of its output
-3. Write the script to tie everything all together
+Before getting ahead of ourselves, **we'll explore `fabric`'s potential with one video first**.
+This will let us really dig into its benefits.
+We'll also use some command line applications to assess `fabric`'s performance.

-Let's go!
+Let's get started!

 # Getting familiar with `fabric`

-[Fabric's quick-start guide is pretty straightforward](https://github.com/danielmiessler/fabric?tab=readme-ov-file#quickstart), and after following the instructions, `fabric` was ready to go.
+[Fabric's quick-start guide is pretty straightforward](https://github.com/danielmiessler/fabric?tab=readme-ov-file#quickstart), and after following the instructions, I installed `fabric` and was ready to go.
+Most of the steps in this list are cross-platform, so if you want to follow along, the steps from the link above should have you covered.

-## The `yt` command

-I noticed in the README above that the `yt` command was used in a few examples, and it also appeared in the video about fabric linked above.
-Heads up! **This script is included when you install fabric!** It's not another script that's downloaded separately, so if you try to find them in your distribution's package repository, then you will not find it.
+`fabric` is not the only tool that's included in the installation! `yt` is a script that gathers YouTube video metadata, including a video's transcript.
+The transcript is essential to unlocking `fabric`'s potential; it will be the input that is sent to `fabric` for processing.

-## Configuring fabric and yt
+## Configuring `fabric` and `yt`

-Use `fabric --setup` to assign API keys to give fabric permission to connect to AI and YouTube services.
+There are some prerequisites to using `fabric` and `yt` together that will not be covered in this post.
+I'll provide some links in case you want to follow along:

+- You need a way to connect to an LLM.
+In this case, [I'll use an API key from Anthropic to connect to Claude AI models](https://docs.anthropic.com/en/docs/getting-access-to-claude).
+  - `fabric` can also connect to ChatGPT and Google Gemini out of the box, so if you'd like to use those models, find their corresponding API keys instead.
+- You also need access to YouTube's Data API v3.
+[Follow steps 1 through 3 in the "Before you start section" of these docs](https://developers.google.com/youtube/v3/getting-started), and you'll have your YouTube API key ready to go.

 <details class="info">
 <summary>Is it possible to use local models?</summary>